fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 EMAIL="ops@fleek.xyz" DOMAINS="fleek-network-node.fleek.xyz" ./init-letsencrypt.sh
 ```

+> Note: if multiple domains are provided, the certificates will be stored under the first one

 If the script is executed successfully, the output should be similar to (have in mind that we are using `fleek-network-node.fleek.xyz` as an example, you should see yours):

 ```sh